jsiek/deduce/ProofIntro.md

 end
 ```

-Deduce prints the current goal and the **givens**, that is, the facts
+Deduce prints the current goal and the **givens**, that is, the formulas
 that we aleady know are true, which now includes `step1`.

 ```